Skip to Content

 21. Ice Cream Walt Whitman Would Have Loved

-coffee-toffee ice cream and ooey gooey buttercake ice cream from ample hills creamery sitting on a table at its gowanus store.
+Coffee-toffee ice cream and ooey gooey buttercake ice cream from ample hills creamery sitting on a table at its gowanus store.

 You can’t get much more Brooklyn than an ice cream shop named for a line from the Whitman poem “Crossing Brooklyn Ferry.

-The scoop shop has gone back to its roots after a period of too-fast growth, so you’ll have to go to the flagship store in Brooklyn to try flavors like ooey gooey butter cake, it came from gowanus andsummer of love, with Baked by Melissa rainbow brownies.
+The scoop shop has gone back to its roots after a period of too-fast growth, so you’ll have to go to the flagship store in Brooklyn to try flavors like ooey gooey butter cake, it came from gowanus and summer of love, with Baked by Melissa rainbow brownies.

 Twists on old favorites include peppermint pattysweet as honey and pistachio squared, all favorites of mine.